Making a positive impact: people and communities network case studies

-The views of people who use services, their carers and the organisations who represent them are important to us.
-They make a significant impact on our guidance and advice.
+The views of people who use services, their carers and voluntary and community sector organisations make a significant impact on our guidance and advice.

 Case study 1: how patient input improved our guidance